dangazineu/tako/docs/designs/exec-workflow/implementation-plan.md

 ---

-## Milestone 2: Event-Driven Multi-Repository Orchestration
+## Milestone 4: Event-Driven Multi-Repository Orchestration (GitHub Milestone 10)

 This milestone introduces the core event-driven multi-repository functionality with containerization and advanced orchestration features.